Cynary/debian6.01/README.md

    in a default Debian Jessie system.
 This step just puts those files in their respective positions (the structure is replicated in this repo).
    This step also sets the correct permissions.

+8. Update grub

+   One of the files we copied was the grub configuration file.
+This new config file sets the timeout to 0, so we don't have to wait at the load screen.
+   It does, however, require that we call `update-grub`

 The Magic
 ---------